5 GDPR Compliance Pains That Won’t Go AwayNovember 11, 2019 |GDPR

 GDPR made many warnings and still do.
 The point is, 18 months on, why the headache of GDPR compliance from before its enactment still remains.

 Regulators imposed fines for violating the rules, on companies back to back.
-But this summer, huge penalties were imposed on well-known companies such as Facebook, Equifax, Uber, Google, British Airways and Marriot.
-All fines have the same reason, negligence and misuse of the personal data of consumers.
-In other words, this year will be known for substantial penalties levied on the large organisations.
+But this summer, huge penalties imposed on well-known companies such as Facebook, Equifax, Uber, Google, British Airways and Marriot.
+All fines have the same reason, negligence, and misuse of the personal data of consumers.
+In other words, this year will be known for substantial penalties levied on large organisations.

 This post GDPR headache will linger on as far as the process of assigning fines over data misuse is going on.
 Five ways have been identified, in which GDPR has impacted the industry.

 The Ponemon Institute and McDermott Will & Emery reported that more than 1,200 international organisations say, GDPR implementation is quite challenging than every other data privacy and security requirements.

 Richard Weaver, chief data protection officer at FireEye, said in an August interview with CIO Dive “You want to know what’s expected of you.
 But regulations don’t define what “appropriate” security is, and it can be challenging to try to reach out to data protection authorities for guidance proactively.”

 Research has found that many of the organisations missed the deadline of May 25, 2018.
 However, one-quarter of EU enterprises reported that they accomplished compliance in 2019.
 Whereas, in the US, 36% of the organisations reached compliance until now.

 Mark Schreiber, a partner at McDermott Will & Emery, told CIO Dive, “GDPR covers companies outside the EU, and it has robust data subject rights that require backend processes.
 The US companies are just getting used to that.”